mr-pylin/numpy-workshop/README.md

 ## ⚙️ Setup

-This project was developed using Python **v3.12.3**.
-If you encounter issues running the specified version of dependencies, consider using this specific Python version.
+This project requires Python **v3.10** or higher.
+It was developed and tested using Python **v3.12.3**.
+If you encounter issues running the specified version of dependencies, consider using this version of Python.

 ### 📝 List of Dependencies